Evaluation of 5G New Radio Non-orthogonal Multiple Access Methods for Military Applications: Background

 \subsubsection{Multi User Shared Access (MUSA)}

-MUSA is a spreading sequence-based NOMA method proposed in \cite{MUSAConf}.
+MUSA is a spreading sequence-based NOMA method as proposed in \cite{MUSAConf}.
 In this method, each user's modulated symbols are spread by short, user-specific codes and transmitted in the same resource blocks.
 At the receiver, each user's data can be detected using SIC procedure.
 In \cite{MUSA3GPP}, a receiver structure employing CRC-based SIC and user-specific MMSE filtering is proposed and it has been used in this study as well.
+Also, we use the spreading sequences given in \cite{MUSA3GPP}.